Mike-Honey/covid-19-world-vaccinations/README.md

 For Deaths vs Vaccinations scatter chart, inspired by a graphic in the NY Times article: [U.S. Coronavirus Death Toll Surpasses 700,000 Despite Wide Availability of Vaccines](https://www.nytimes.com/2021/10/01/us/us-covid-deaths-700k.html).

 Categorisation of Countries into Income Groups is drawn from their latest classifaction present in the [World Income Inequality Database (WIID)](https://www.wider.unu.edu/database/world-income-inequality-database-wiid) - UNU-WIDER, World Income Inequality Database (WIID).
 Version 31 May 2021.

+The Death Toll chart was inspired by a NY Times visualisation, showing each death as a small black point.
+The data source is the [Short-Term Mortality Fluctuations dataset from the Human Mortality Database](https://www.mortality.org/Data/STMF).
+To provide contrast to the Date axis, a random spread is introduced on the other axis.

 # Summary